CALL 02 9723 8080

 Given that both parents consent to the maintenance, this can be put into writing and be submitted to the Court.
 This then will turn into an adult child maintenance court order.
 The court may decide if otherwise.

-To reiterate, the parent can apply for child support after 18 when the child is still 17.
 However, the child may also assist in their own support if they consider working part-time.
 The court will take study commitments, disabilities/illnesses, and other related factors into account if it hinders them from leading a decent lifestyle.

 A good standard of living is what everyone deserves.
 The bare minimum should be prevented when dealing with these kinds of cases, especially in child support after 18.
 After all, child support generally means that both parents must do their best in supporting their child.
 The necessary expenses may include – but are not limited to: